 She ended up coming across a female-run company called ‘Shane Ave’ that make suits to fit for women.
 We booked in a consult with Deb at her Adelaide visit and went through materials, style, measurements, etc.

 The ceremony was short and sweet so that we could run off with the photographer to a nearby forest to get the photos that Ash and I really wanted.
-Mike did a fantastic job at giving us the style we were after.
+Mike did a fantastic job of giving us the style we were after.

-Photographer Mike Hemus Photography
+Photography by Mike Hemus Photography

 Bridal Boutique Made With Love Bridal